-The Castillo de San Marcos is open every day of the year except December 25.
-However, there are some periods of severe weather that may temporarily require us to close some or all of the Park's operations.
+Some types of severe weather may temporarily require us to close some or all of the park's operations.

-Hurricanes: June 1 through November 30 is Hurricane Season in Florida.
-Hurricanes and Tropical Storms can affect local weather conditions hundreds of miles out from their center of rotation.
+June 1 through November 30 is hurricane season.
+Hurricanes and tropical storms can affect local weather conditions hundreds of miles from their center of rotation.
 Be sure to check the tropical weather forecast for the period you plan to visit.